achunt2143/W-Launcher/README.md

 building.

 ## Commit History

+3/22/2023 Version 2.0 is out!
+This brings some small stability enhancements and a big new feature!
+Recent apps are now displayed on the home screen as cards!
+Check out the release notes for more info!

 2/10/2023 We are here!
 Pretty much everything I wanted to implement for a full on release has been done.
 We have our first release, version 0.9.5!
 0.9.5.1 will be a version with debug enabled just in